babel/website/docs/v8-migration.md

   ```
   Adapt the example above if you are using `@babel/plugin-transform-modules-amd` or `@babel/plugin-transform-modules-umd`.
 You can start the migration prior to Babel 8.0.

-  If you are using `@babel/cli` and passing them from command line, please create a Babel config `babel.config.js` and specify options there.
+  If you are using `@babel/cli` and passing `--module-ids`, `--module-root` and `--module-id` from command line, please create a Babel config `babel.config.js` and specify options there.

 ### `@babel/preset-env` {#configuration-change-preset-env}